Presskit: Everyday Heroes in Top Form: The new Opel Combo Life and Combo

 - For low running costs: Both versions impress with utmost efficiency

-Rüsselsheim.
-The 5th generation of the compact, multifunctional Opel Combo is ready.
-The completely practical, comfortable and above all innovative newcomer is available as the Combo Life passenger car version and the Combo commercial vehicle version – both in numerous variants.
-The Combo Life and the Combo are both available as a standard (4.40 metre) or XL (4.75 metre) version.
+Rüsselsheim/Hannover.
+The 5th generation of the compact, multifunctional Opel Combo is currently celebrating its world premiere at the IAA Commercial Vehicles.
+Visitors will be able to see both the XL version of the Combo Life passenger car variant and the Combo commercial vehicle for the very first time.
+The completely practical, comfortable and above all innovative newcomers are available in numerous variants and both can be ordered as either a standard (4.40 metre) or an XL (4.75 metre) version.
 The family van is optionally available as a five or seven seater with ample space for up to 2,693 litres of luggage.
 The transporter (light commercial vehicle – LCV) is also available as a crew cab and with a roof hatch.
 It offers a load volume of up to 4.4m3, space for two Euro pallets and can carry a payload of up to 1,000 kg.
 This exceptional flexibility is enabled by the all-new architecture the Combo is based on and by sophisticated packaging.

 Outstanding comfort is also guaranteed in the LCV by the heated front seats (including the outer seat of the passenger bench) and the heated steering wheel.
 Elsewhere, the dual zone climate control ensures pleasant temperatures inside the vehicle on hot days.
 Combo Life and Combo drivers are fully connected thanks to the latest generation Apple CarPlay and Android Auto compatible infotainment systems with eight-inch colour touchscreen.
-Under the bonnet, customers can look to a range of turbocharged petrol and diesel engine.
-All units combine a high level of agility with exemplary fuel efficiency.
-On the transmission side, the Combo and Combo Life are available with five or six-speed manual transmissions and – for the first time in the Combo – with the optional eight-speed automatic.
+Under the bonnet, customers can look to a range of turbocharged, efficient petrol and diesel engine.
+On the transmission side, the Combo and Combo Life are available with five or six-speed manual transmissions and – for the first time in the segment – with the optional eight-speed automatic.
 Opel is thus once again making leading technologies available to a broad audience in this segment.

 Works automatically above 5 km/h and below 85 km/h.
 From 0 to 30 km/h the deceleration metric to reduce the impact speed of the collision is 0.9g.
 From 30 to 85 km/h the system brakes to the speed by a maximum of 22 km/h.
 After this threshold, the driver needs to brake himself to reduce the speed even further.